-If an employee has a concern or complaint concerning something or someone in the workplace, they may raise a formal grievance to their employer in an attempt to resolve this.
+If an employee has a concern or complaint concerning something or someone in the workplace, they may choose to raise a formal grievance to their employer in an attempt to resolve the situation.

 Many grievances can be resolved informally.
 However, if this is not possible, an employee may consider raising a formal grievance.

-All employees have a right to raise a grievance at any point during their employment; there is no minimum level of service required with the employer.
+All employees have a right to raise a grievance at any point during their employment; there is no minimum level of service required with their employer.

 ACAS Code of Practice

-Before commencing any grievance procedure, the employer should familiarise itself with the guidance included in the ACAS Code of Practice on Grievances (“the Code”).
+Before commencing any grievance procedure, the employer should be familiar with the guidance included in the ACAS Code of Practice on Grievances (“the Code”).
 This code provides practical guidance to the employer on how to correctly and fairly deal with a grievance.

 Compliance with the code is not mandatory.